 Winning Filipino “Hearts and Minds”

 American officials realized they could not rely on military force alone to compel submission.
 Hence, they opted for a two-track strategy, on the one hand, waging a war against Aguinaldo and his nationalist fighters; on the other hand, winning over the non-committed and various constituencies through accommodation.
 The latter was more in keeping with the idea of “benevolent assimilation.”
 It included building roads, improving sanitation, appointing Filipinos to local government councils, and tutoring Filipinos in the art of “self-government,” albeit under American rule.
-Accommodation served an important purpose by defusing anger toward the occupation.
-According to the historian Brian Linn, McKinley’s policy “established conciliation as the cornerstone of military policy in the Philippines.”
-While there may be some merit to Linn’s claim, the overriding objective of Washington’s policy was to suppress the rebellion, establish U.S. rule, and use the country as a basis to extend U.S. power and influence.
+Accommodation served to defuse some of the anger toward the occupation.
+The historian Brian Linn argues that McKinley’s policy “established conciliation as the cornerstone of military policy in the Philippines.”
+This is overstated, however, as the overriding objectives of Washington’s policy were to suppress the rebellion, establish U.S. rule, and use the country as a basis to extend U.S. power, trade, and influence.

 From the point of view of U.S. policymakers, accommodation was cost-effective, as the conquered population participated in its own subordination by administering and policing itself.
 Keeping the country subdued in this way would theoretically allow the U.S. to reduce the number of American soldiers in the country, ease the burden on the U.S. treasury, and quiet the anti-imperialist press at home.
 By 1901 the McKinley administration had concluded a tacit bargain with prominent Filipinos, which, while denying immediate independence, called for greater elite participation in running their own affairs, with the promise of eventual independence.